Canada’s 2030 National Biodiversity Strategy

 Overview

-In December 2022, the 15th Conference of the Parties (COP15) to the United Nations Convention on Biological Diversity (CBD COP15) adopted the Kunming-Montreal Global Biodiversity Framework (GBF).
-This historic framework lays out a set of global goals and targets to halt and reverse biodiversity loss by 2030, and put the world on a path to living in harmony with nature by 2050.
+In December 2022, the 15th Conference of the Parties (COP15) to the United Nations Convention on Biological Diversity (CBD) adopted the Kunming-Montréal Global Biodiversity Framework (KMGBF).
+This historic Framework lays out a set of global goals and targets to halt and reverse biodiversity loss by 2030 and put the world on a path to living in harmony with nature by 2050.

-Parties to the Convention are expected to update their National Biodiversity Strategy and Action Plans (NBSAP) to reflect implementing the GBF domestically and support the global goals and targets set out in the framework.
-Revised national strategies must be completed before COP16 in 2024.
+Parties to the Convention are expected to update their National Biodiversity Strategy and Action Plans to reflect implementing the KMGBF domestically and support the global goals and targets set out in the Framework.
+Revised national strategies must be completed before COP16, set to take place in Colombia from October 21 to November 1, 2024.

-Environment and Climate Change Canada, is leading development of Canada's 2030 National Biodiversity Strategy.
-The 2030 National Biodiversity Strategy will establish a shared vision for halting and reversing biodiversity loss in Canada, reflect Canada’s domestic priorities for biodiversity conservation and sustainable use, and guide how Canada implements the GBF domestically.
+Environment and Climate Change Canada is leading the development of Canada's 2030 National Biodiversity Strategy.
+The 2030 Strategy will establish a shared vision for halting and reversing biodiversity loss in Canada, reflect Canada’s domestic priorities for biodiversity conservation and sustainable use, and guide how Canada implements the KMGBF domestically.

 Contact Information